Mouth Watering Star Anise Braised Bamboo Shoots

 If diabetic, you can exchange the brown sugar with a sugar alternative of choice but you may need just a touch of cornstarch to thicken up the sauce at the end of the cooking process.
 I use tamari sauce to keep it gluten-free.
 If you cannot find star anise then please substitute 1 teaspoon of 5 spice powder.

-I hope your travels bring you to Asia one day, and if they do, please make sure to get the wet markets on your agenda.
+I hope your travels bring you to Asia one day, and if they do, please make sure to get the wet markets on your agenda and buy fresh bamboo so your can try our recipe for Star Anise Braised Bamboo Shoots.

 Star Anise Braised Bamboo Shoots